 However, roses are the leading flowers that the country produces and exports to markets globally.
 Summer flowers and lots of other varieties are also gradually emerging as popular varieties that the country supplies to the international markets.

-The country’s ideal climate for floriculture is helped by the fact that Kenya straddles the equator, and therefore receives direct sunshine for the most part of the year.
+The country’s ideal climate for floriculture is helped by the fact that Kenya straddles the equator, and therefore receives direct sunshine for most of the year.
 This is a lot like Colombia and Ecuador, which are also giants in floriculture and flower production in their own ways.

 The positive result of this strategic location is that flowers - especially roses - are largely farmed in natural conditions enhancing their qualities such as straight stems and magnificent blooms.
 These are traits that are highly desirable among flower enthusiasts and also sought after in global flower markets.